 Science with the Liverpool Telescope

-Astronomers trying to understand the Universe must study how stars and galaxies change over time.
-However, on most professional telescopes, observing time is very difficult to get and must be booked for whole nights, many months in advance.
-As a result, it can be difficult to watch how objects vary over many nights, or even weeks, and you can miss sudden events altogether.
+When trying to understand the Universe we need to study how stars and galaxies change over time.
+On most large telescopes, getting time to observe is very competitive.
+If you get time it is given for whole nights, which are decided many months in advance.
+This means it can be difficult to see how objects change nightly, and you can miss sudden events altogether.

-Robotic telescopes are not limited in this way.
-Each night the telescope can make short observations of many objects for many different astronomers, and if something exciting happens, it can get images quickly.
+Robotic telescopes do not work in this way.
+Each night the telescope makes short observations of many objects for different observers all around the world.
+If something exciting happens, it can get images quickly.
 It doesn't even need a human to tell it to do this.
 The telescope can talk to satellites in space to look at interesting events quickly.

-This picture above shows two images of the same region of sky a few days after and before a supernova in 1987.
-Over the course of a couple of nights, a seemingly insignificant star became the brightest object in its galaxy.
+The picture shows 2 images of the same patch of sky.
+These were taken a few days after and a few days before, a supernova in 1987.
+Over the course of a couple of nights, a single star became the brightest object in the whole galaxy.

-When a new object such as a comet or an asteroid is discovered, it is important to get high-quality, carefully timed observations in order to work out the objects exact path the object is moving through space.
-This is so we can figure out whether it might prove a problem in years to come.
-A large robotic telescope is ideal for making such measurements as quickly and efficiently as possible.
+When a new object is discovered, like a comet or an asteroid, it is important to get good images of it.
+They need to be carefully timed to work out the objects exact path the object is moving through space.
+This is so we can figure out whether it might be a problem in years to come.
+A large robotic telescope is good at making these measurements quickly and efficiently.